 Past Promotions

-This marks the fourth time within 12 months that Delta has offered a promotion like this:
+This marks the fifth time within 12 months that Delta has offered a promotion like this:

 Cover Picture: Ditmar Lange